shm-sh/Marketing_Project/README.md

 ## Overview

 This project offers a comprehensive walkthrough of the entire data exploration and multivariate analysis process.
-The focus is on applying these techniques to Marketing data, leveraging Machine Learning as a tool for deeper multivariate insights.
-Additionally, the project covers hypothesis formulation, testing, and interpretation, guiding you through each step to reach actionable conclusions.
+The focus is on applying these techniques to Marketing data.

-### Key Highlights:
-- **56 Steps**: Each step is meticulously designed to ensure you cover everything from basic data cleaning to advanced analysis and insight extraction.
-- **Multivariate Analysis**: Dive deep into complex data relationships with the help of Machine Learning.
-- **Hypothesis Testing**: Learn to create, test, and interpret hypotheses to make data-driven decisions.
-- **Real-World Marketing Data**: Work with data relevant to marketing strategies and campaigns, making the insights directly applicable.

 ## Features